A DEEPER DIVE into the Mystery of Christmas

 10 They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
 11 “Men of Galilee,” they said, “why do you stand here looking into the sky?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.”(Acts 1:6-11)

-That is why John, who wrote about the Word who is God, wrote just a few chapters later, about an encounter between Jesus and a non-Jewish woman who identifies him as the prophesied Messiah because of her encounter:
+He will return in his physically resurrected body, which is a perfect immortal body.
+Jesus’s Spirit was the first to receive such a body, making Jesus the start of a pathway for all other human souls that would experience immortality, preserving that beautifully flowering that is the soul of a human being—the person we come to love.
+That is why John, who wrote about the Word who is God, wrote just a few chapters later, about an encounter between Jesus and a non-Jewish woman who identified him as the prophesied Messiah because of her encounter with him:

 7 When a Samaritan woman came to draw water, Jesus said to her, “Will you give me a drink?”
 8 (His disciples had gone into the town to buy food.)